elisa-aleman/ai_python_dev_reference/docs/setup_guides/Python-Setup.md

 The development image can be as heavy as needed, but the deploy image should be lightweight for ease of installing and resource efficiency for the users.

-For this, I recommend a multi stage Dockerfile, where the first images build the poetry environment, and then use the `poetry-plugin-export` plugin to obtain a `requirements.txt` file with all our specifications, which we can then use on the final stage of the Dockerfile.
+For the deployment image, I recommend a multi stage Dockerfile, where the first images build the poetry environment, and then use the `poetry-plugin-export` plugin to obtain a `requirements.txt` file with all our specifications, which we can then use on the final stage of the Dockerfile.

 ```Dockerfile
 # Generate workable requirements.txt from Poetry dependencies